simpleinjector/Documentation/source/advanced.rst

     container.RegisterConditional(
         typeof(ILogger),
         c => typeof(Logger<>).MakeGenericType(c.Consumer.ImplementationType),
-        Lifestyle.Transient,
+        Lifestyle.Singleton,
         c => true);

 In the previous code snippet we supply the **RegisterConditional** method with a lambda presenting a *Func<TypeFactoryContext, Type>* delegate that allows building the exact implementation type based on contextual information.
 In this case we use the implementation type of the consuming component to build the correct closed *Logger<T>* type.
-We also supply the method with a predicate, but in this case we make the registration unconditional by returning true from the predicate.
+We also supply the method with a predicate, but in this case we make the registration unconditional by returning *true* from the predicate, meaning that this is  the only registration for *ILogger*.

 .. container:: Note

     **Note**: Although building a generic type using MakeGenericType is relatively slow, the call to the *Func<TypeFactoryContext, Type>* delegate itself has a one-time cost.
-The factory delegate will usually be called a finite number of times.
+The factory delegate will only be called a finite number of times.
 After an object graph has been built, the delegate will not be called again when that same object graph is resolved.

 .. container:: Note